Curriculum

 On Campus Degree

 The curriculum spans across multiple disciplines and integrates a variety of learning methods.
-Traditional classroom courses take a new innovative approach of a hybrid learning environment, through online provision of learning materials, assignments, and guest lectures.
+Traditional classroom courses take an innovative approach of a hybrid learning environment, through online provision of learning materials, assignments, and guest lectures.
 This degree is designed to take 9 months to complete.
+Our courses use a combination of online lectures and face-to-face synthesis and teamwork with your faculty and peers on a weekly basis.

 Online Degree

 Click here for more information on classes and costs.
-Application procedures are the same as for the on-campus Master of Tourism Management program.
+Application procedures are the same as the on-campus program.

 Course Descriptions